fac18/joy/README.md

 ### Setup

-How to install and run in a development environment
+How to install and run in a development environment:

 git clone https://github.com/fac18/joy.git

+In the server directory, create an .env file with DATABASE_URL=postgres://url_to_whatever_database_you_have_access

+To build the database from the root: npm run /server/model/database/db_build.js

 npm i && cd client && npm i && cd .. && npm run start:dev

-How to run tests
+## How to run tests

 npm test